sethfengli/hivery-backend-challenge/README.md

+## This is the orignal requirement, please see the [Instructions.md](https://github.com/sethfengli/hivery-backend-challenge/blob/master/Instructions.md)

 # Paranuara Challenge
 Paranuara is a class-m planet.
 Those types of planets can support human life, for that reason the president of the Checktoporov decides to send some people to colonise this new planet and reduce the number of people in their own country.
 After 10 years, the new president wants to know how the new colony is growing, and wants some information about his citizens.
 Hence he hired you to build a rest API to provide the desired information.